Indaxia/wc3-wlpm-module-manager/README.md

 Provides functions to create and use [ES6-style modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Using_the_default_export) in Warcraft 3 lua code.
 WM means Warcraft Module.

 Modules let you write componentized and sharable code.
 WLPM Module Manager allows you to declare your modules in any order.
-It arranges everything for you: dependency tree, loop detection etc.
+It arranges everything for you: dependency tree, loop detection, lazy loading etc.

 ## How to install